Previous Page Next Page

 3121 Specific Considerations for an I&R to Existing Case

-SWI Policy and Procedures March 2023
+SWI Policy and Procedures May 2026

 3121.1 When to Send an I&R to Existing CPS Case

-SWI Policy and Procedures March 2023
+SWI Policy and Procedures May 2026

 The Case List displays only the most recently opened stage.
 The intake specialist may need to open the Case Summary to review all stages and determine if any of the above stages are open.

-3121.2 CPS Case-Related Special Requests
+3121.2 Child Protective Services (CPS) Case-Related Special Requests (CRSRs)

-SWI Policy and Procedures March 2023
+SWI Policy and Procedures May 2026

 3121.3 When Not to Send an I&R to Existing CPS Case

-SWI Policy and Procedures March 2023
+SWI Policy and Procedures May 2026

-An intake specialist does not send this type of I&R to a case with an open PAL stage, unless it also has an open service delivery stage listed above.
+The intake specialist does not send an I&R to Existing CPS Case to a case with an open PAL stage, unless it also has an open service delivery stage listed in 3121.1 When to Send an I&R to Existing CPS Case.

-Cases in the SUB stage
+Cases in the Substitute Care (SUB) Stage

 See: